fsharp/fslang-design/RFCs/FS-1094-block.md

 # Motivation

-Prior to this RFCS F# programming has no strong opinion on an immutable array data structure in regular F# coding.
+Prior to this RFC F# programming has no strong opinion on an immutable array data structure in regular F# coding.
 There are lots of use cases for this and it is easy enough to implement efficiently.

 Fable and the Elmish design patterns are popularizing the use of immutable data for important model descriptions